Go to the end to download the full example code or to run this example in your browser via Binder

 In this example, we deconvolve a noisy version of an image using Wiener and unsupervised Wiener algorithms.
 These algorithms are based on linear models that can’t restore sharp edge as much as non-linear methods (like TV restoration) but are much faster.

-The inverse filter based on the PSF (Point Spread Function), the prior regularisation (penalisation of high frequency) and the tradeoff between the data and prior adequacy.
+The inverse filter based on the PSF (Point Spread Function), the prior regularization (penalisation of high frequency) and the tradeoff between the data and prior adequacy.
 The regularization parameter must be hand tuned.

-This algorithm has a self-tuned regularisation parameters based on data learning.
+This algorithm has a self-tuned regularization parameters based on data learning.
 This is not common and based on the following publication .
-The algorithm is based on a iterative Gibbs sampler that draw alternatively samples of posterior conditional law of the image, the noise power and the image frequency power.
+The algorithm is based on an iterative Gibbs sampler that draw alternatively samples of posterior conditional law of the image, the noise power and the image frequency power.

 import numpy as np import matplotlib.pyplot as plt from skimage import color, data, restoration rng = np.random.default_rng() astro = color.rgb2gray(data.astronaut()) from scipy.signal import convolve2d as conv2 psf = np.ones((5, 5)) / 25 astro = conv2(astro, psf, 'same') astro += 0.1 * astro.std() * rng.standard_normal(astro.shape) deconvolved, _ = restoration.unsupervised_wiener(astro, psf) fig, ax = plt.subplots(nrows=1, ncols=2, figsize=(8, 5), sharex=True, sharey=True) plt.gray() ax.imshow(astro, vmin=deconvolved.min(), vmax=deconvolved.max()) ax.axis('off') ax.set_title('Data') ax.imshow(deconvolved) ax.axis('off') ax.set_title('Self tuned restoration') fig.tight_layout() plt.show()